djlint/djLint/docs/src/docs/linter.md

 Single quotes inside HTML attribute values (e.g. `<span title="{% trans 'x' %}">`) are not flagged, since the attribute's double quotes force single quotes there.

-With `quote_style = "single"` the rule turns around and asks for single quotes, and the formatter writes them too.
+With `quote_style = "single"` the rule asks for single quotes instead, and the formatter writes them.

 Don't: